What model companionship can say about the Continuum problem: Introduction

-Building on the properties of AMC, the sought solution to the Continuum problem can be presented as follows: \begin{enumerate}[(i)] \item $\neg\CH$ is a $\Pi_2$-formula in any signature for set theory which contains the $\Delta_0$-properties among its atomic formulae and has a parameter for $\omega_1$; \item for each infinite (and definable) cardinal $\kappa$ there is at least one (actually several) signature(s) $\tau_\kappa$ containing the $\Delta_0$-properties among its atomic formulae, a constant to interpret the cardinal $\kappa$, and such that set theory axiomatized in the corresponding $\tau_\kappa$ admits an AMC;\footnote{Furthermore these AMCs describes theories of $H_{\kappa^+}$ (in ways which we will unfold later on).} \item any signature $\tau$ for set theory, containing the $\Delta_0$-properties among its atomic formulae and such that the corresponding $\tau$-set theory admits an AMC will not have $\CH$ among the theorems of this absolute model companion; \item there is at least one signature $\tau^*$ for set theory which contains the $\Delta_0$-properties among its atomic formulae and such that the corresponding $\tau^*$-set theory (enriched with large cardinals) admits an AMC that contains $\neg\CH$ among its axioms.\footnote{Furthermore $\tau^*$ describes the theory of $H_{\aleph_2}$ in models of strong forcing axioms.} \end{enumerate} A similar, but more delicate\footnote{More delicate since $\neg (2^{\aleph_0}>\aleph_2)$ is a $\Sigma_2$-sentence in parameter $\omega_2$.}, argument will show that the above results hold also if one replaces $\CH$ by $2^{\aleph_0}>\aleph_2$ in items \ref{item(i)notCH},\ref{item(iii)notCH},\ref{item(iv)notCH} (and maintaining exactly the same $\tau^*$ in item \ref{item(iv)notCH}).
-Therefore, these results single out $2^{\aleph_0}=\aleph_2$ as the unique solution of the Continuum problem which can fall in at least one AMC of set theory enriched with large cardinal axioms (e.g. the AMC with respect to signature $\tau^*$).
+Building on the properties of AMC, the sought solution to the continuum problem can be presented as follows: \begin{enumerate}[(i)] \item $\neg\CH$ and even a definable version\footnote{Thm. \ref{mainthm:2omegageqomega2*} and the discussion surrounding it will clarify what is meant here by the expression ``a definable version of $2^{\aleph_0}=\aleph_2$''.} $\theta$ of $2^{\aleph_0}=\aleph_2$ can be expressed by $\Pi_2$-formulae in any signature for set theory which contains the $\Delta_0$-properties among its atomic formulae and has a parameter for $\omega_1$. \item For each infinite (and definable) cardinal $\kappa$ there is at least one (actually several) signature(s) $\tau_\kappa$ containing the $\Delta_0$-properties among its atomic formulae, a constant to interpret the cardinal $\kappa$, and such that set theory axiomatized in the corresponding $\tau_\kappa$ admits an AMC.\footnote{Furthermore these AMCs describes theories of $H_{\kappa^+}$ (in ways which we will unfold later on).} \item Given any signature $\tau$ for set theory, containing the $\Delta_0$-properties among its atomic formulae, any first order $\tau$-axiomatization $T$ of set theory admitting an AMC $S$ for $\tau$ will not have neither $\CH$ nor $\neg\theta$ among the $\tau$-theorems of $S$, unless $T$ models $\CH$ or $\neg\theta$ (furthermore for many choices of $\tau$ and $T$, even if $T$ models $\CH$ and/or $\neg\theta$, $S$ will not). \item There is at least one (recursive and natural\footnote{The discussion to follow makes clear that $\tau^*$ is a signature which naturally stems out from the set theoretic practice of the last fourty years.}) signature $\tau^*$ for set theory which contains the $\Delta_0$-properties among its atomic formulae and such that all $\tau^*$-axiomatizations $T$ of \emph{any} set theory enriched with large cardinal axioms\footnote{E.g. $T$ could have $\CH$ or $2^{\aleph_0}>\aleph_2$ among its axioms provided it extends $\ZFC+$\emph{there are class many supercompact cardinals}.} admit an AMC $S$ for $\tau^*$ that contains $\neg\CH$ and $\theta$ among its axioms.
+Furthermore $S$ describes the $\tau^*$-theory of $H_{\aleph_2}$ in models of strong forcing axioms. \end{enumerate} Therefore, these results single out (a definable version of) $2^{\aleph_0}=\aleph_2$ as the unique solution of the continuum problem which can fall in at least one AMC of set theory enriched with large cardinal axioms (for example the AMC with respect to signature $\tau^*$ of item \ref{item(iv)notCH} above).\footnote{Furthermore the same argument we used for $\CH$ and $\theta$ applies mutatis-mutandis to any set theoretic statement $\psi$ which can be formalized by a $\Pi_2$-sentence in the signature $\tau^*$ of item \ref{item(iv)notCH} and such that $\psi$ is forcible over any model of set theory enriched by large cardinal axioms.}